Essential Resources For The Ultimate Blog

 Keywords are so important!
 Once I learned about choosing optimum keywords for my posts and pages, I gained more organic traffic from Google (impressions and click through rate doubled in a month and after only optimizing about 5 posts).
 KWFinder is my favorite tool for this.
 With this tool, you will get 3 free lookups per day.
 I personally use the middle annual membership, 100 lookups a day.
 Interested in a personal consultation with me to learn how SEO can improve your site?

 Check broken links and fix them with Broken Link Check!

 Page Speed Testing: webpagetest.org (A & B’s are good) or pagespeedinsights (85 or above, 4000 or less optimum)

 Tailwind is my favorite pinning scheduler that saves so much time.
 The system picks the best time to “pin”, which results in more “repins” and better engagement.
 Try Tailwind today!
 I use Canva and Picmonkey to make beautiful pins.

 If you decide to seek out work via paid sponsorships with brands, you will need a media kit.
 Whatever format you choose to create your media kit, be sure to send to the brands in pdf format.
 I also like to include a proposal with my media kit.

 Host For Your Blog:

 WPOPT is the current hosting company for my blog.
-I used to have tech issues and a slower site.
 Now, with WPOPT I receive great customer service, tech savvy, friendly and helpful support.
-You deserve the best:
+I highly recommend them!